Forms, Names and Emails

 TransParent Lexington is a support and information-sharing group for parents of trans children.
 For more information on the group, contact Jeri Hahn at 859-230-0409 or Beth Scherfee at 859-940-3862.

-- Bluegrass Rainbow Faith Communities Directory will be available here for download.
+- Bluegrass Rainbow Faith Communities Directory 2021 edition is available here for download.

 - Kentucky Association of LGBTQ Higher Education: http://www.kylgbtq.org